Sacrificial Worm Shoe, protection for your Wooden Boat

 Worm Shoe

-However, there is no reason why a worm shoe should not also be added to the front end to protect the stem.
+However, there is no reason why the 'shoe' should not also be added to the front end to protect the stem.

 And a sacrificial strip of wood is perfect for protecting any vulnerable sheathing like epoxy and fiberglass.